 Paints today have fast dry times, are very durable, environmentally safe to use high quality paint products.
 Gone are the days of the toxic fumes and odors that use to cause serious health issues.
 Most paint manufacturing companies now produce paint products that do not emit any toxic fumes or odors, are safe to use around children and pets, have little to no VOC’s and are environmentally friendly.

 What Is The Difference Between Water Based Paints and Solvent Based Paint

-Painters appreciate using water-based paints because it avoids having to wear a mask to protect them from the toxic fumes that caused headaches, trouble breathing, nausea, dizziness and made everything smell like a harsh chemical.
+Painters appreciate using the water-based paints as it avoids having to wear a mask to protect them from the toxic fumes that used to cause headaches, trouble breathing, nausea, dizziness and made everything smell like a harsh chemical.
 In the 1970’s lead based paints were a hazard to work with because of their level of lead containment.

 Solvent Based Paints

 The solvent based paint products emit strong toxic fumes and strong odors that make it difficult for painters to use without wearing a mask.
-These odours and fumes were and still are especially noticeable when you walk into a commercial building that’s been freshly painted as commercial buildings are still most likely to be painted with a solvent based paint because it has a longer durable coating.
+These odours and fumes were and still are very noticeable when entering commercial buildings or spaces as the oil based paints are most preferred to use as they are provide stronger and longer durable coatings factor.